TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 * Helm v3+
 * EBX (Container Edition) image pushed on your docker registry

+**Note**:
+The architecture (type of CPU) of the images must match that of the cluster

+TODO pch review NOTE

 ## Installing the Chart

 Before installing the chart, you may need to adjust the required values in the [configuration file](https://github.com/tibco/ebx-container-edition/tree/main/helm/chart/ebx-generic/config-values.yaml)